Design Committee Rules

 Garbage Cans, Trash, Recycle Bins / Solid Waste Storage

-Municipality of Anchorage Code of Ordinance 26.70.050, the Design Committee has
+adhere to the Municipality of Anchorage Code of Ordinance 26.70.050, the Design

-changed the PC&R rule IV.V.J to read “Solid waste shall not, except on the
+Committee has changed the PC&R rule IV.V.J to read “Solid waste shall not,

 collection day, be stored on or in view from any common area.
 Emptied containers shall be removed from view on the same day that the collection is made.”